gchq/stroom-docs/install-guide/configuration/configuring-stroom.md

 If you are using some form of scripted deployment, e.g. ansible then it can be used to set all stroom properties for the environment that stroom runs in.
 If you are not using scripted deployments then you can maintain stroom's node agnostic configuration properties via the user interface.

-For more details on the structure of the file and property precedence see [Properties](../../user-guide/properties.md).
+For more details on the structure of the file, data types and property precedence see [Properties](../../user-guide/properties.md).

-Stroom's operates on a configuration by exception basis so all configuration properties will have a sensible default value and a property only needs to be explicitly configured if the default value is not appropriate, e.g. for tuning a large scale production deployment.
+Stroom operates on a configuration by exception basis so all configuration properties will have a sensible default value and a property only needs to be explicitly configured if the default value is not appropriate, e.g. for tuning a large scale production deployment or where values are environment specific.
 As a result `config.yml` only contains a minimal set of properties.
 The full tree of properties can be seen in `./config/config-defaults.yml` and a schema for the configuration tree (along with descriptions for each property) can be found in `./config/config-schema.yml`.
 These two files can be used as a reference when configuring stroom.